dotnet/reactive/Rx.NET/Documentation/adr/0003-windows-tfms-and-desktop-framework.md

 > Are we really worried about Disk Space here?
 In 2023?
 And that's worth nuking our entire ecosystem over?

-I would not dismiss Anais's views lightly.
+I would not dismiss anything Anais has to say about Rx lightly.
 She is a long-standing Rx veteran and continues to be a positive force in the Rx community.
 In particular, I think we need to pay close attention to the concerns she raises over the damage we might do if we overcomplicate Rx's packaging.

 However, the evidence compels me to disagree on her first point.
 My answers to her two questions here are: yes, and no, respectively.